 There are lots of reasons why it would, if you talk to an Italian pasta maker.
 They’ll tell you all about how it’s the mountain water, or extrusion through bronze dies, or the slow drying that makes all the difference.
 There’s no denying that there’s plenty of passion and romance behind imported dried pasta: the entire economy of Gragnano, a town outside of Naples, revolves around producing the stuff.
 Even the staunchest haters would have to admit that the packaging is pretty appealing.

 But we wanted to see for ourselves.
-To do so, we rounded up 16 brands, ranging from a spendy Tuscan pasta with untranslated label to the cheapest box at the local grocery store.
+To do so, we rounded up 16 brands, ranging from a spendy Tuscan pasta with an untranslated label to the cheapest box at the local grocery store.
 Then, in a case of extreme overkill, we brought pasta genius Nick Anderer to our test kitchen to prepare them.
-He was the opening chef of New York’s Maialino and Marta, and now of the brand-new Martina in the East Village.
-When opening Maialino, he tested different brands and settled on Mancini, a high-end brand in Le Marche that controls their own wheat production.
+He was the opening chef of New York’s Maialino and Marta and is now the executive chef at Anton's.
+When he was opening Maialino, he tested different brands and settled on Mancini, a high-end brand in Le Marche that controls their own wheat production.

 For our test, Anderer suggested we stick to a single shape and have in sauce in only unsalted butter.
 (This test was for knowledge, not pleasure.)
 We settled on spaghetti and decided to rate each pasta in three dimensions on a scale of 1-10: flavor, texture, and how well a sauce adhered to the noodle.
 Anderer kept track of which pasta was which, so the staff could taste blind.